Read This First

 Prompt 1: Once the rational demand for evidential substantiation has been removed or diminished, configuring and defending an internally logical ideology from whole cloth becomes much easier.
 Explain how this works using Carl Sagan’s The Dragon in my Garage.

-The central claim is this: Science as a Candle in the Dark” illustrates the critical role of evidential substantiation in distinguishing between what is real and what is merely an unfounded belief.
+In plain terms: Science as a Candle in the Dark” illustrates the critical role of evidential substantiation in distinguishing between what is real and what is merely an unfounded belief.

 Erosion of Empirical Foundations